cssnr/noaa-weather-android/README.md

 To close that gap without compromising your data or privacy, this app uses [ACRA](https://github.com/ACRA/acra) — an open-source crash reporting library.
-Reports are received by a self-hosted [Acrarium](https://github.com/F43nd1r/Acrarium) backend that runs on my own infrastructure, so crash data does not go to any third-party (Google or other Big Data) services.
+Reports are received by a self-hosted [Acrarium](https://github.com/F43nd1r/Acrarium) backend that runs on my own infrastructure, so crash data does not go to any third-party (Google or other big data) services.

 **You can turn crash reporting on or off at any time with a toggle on the Settings page.**